Business Plans

 doug

-Writing effective business plans isn’t simply a matter of reading a book, or following a fill-in-the-blanks software “recipe.”
+Developing an effective strategy and investor presentation isn’t simply a matter of reading a book, or following a fill-in-the-blanks “recipe.”
 It calls on four strengths that, in our experience, are not often found in great abundance in any one person:

 (1) Analytical ability—for assessing what is really going on out there, even in a deceptively-complicated marketplace.

-(2) Marketing intuition and training and experience—to see a path through all these complexities, then map it all out in a winning strategy and operating plan.
+(2) Marketing intuition and training and experience—to see a path through all these complexities, then mapping it all out in a winning strategy and operating plan.

 (3) Credibility and confidence—to get this strategy and plan across clearly and compellingly in words and numbers and charts and graphs that make sense.
-This includes doing 3-year pro-forma financial projections, illustrated in a clear and persuasive way to investors, lenders, and those charged with making your plan work in practical terms.
+This includes doing 3-year pro-forma financial projections (or 5 years if necessary), illustrated in a clear and persuasive way to investors, lenders, and those charged with making your plan work in practical terms.

 (4) Passion and conviction—to help you get everyone on board in executing the strategy and plan to the best of their abilities.

 Like you, perhaps, we do a lot of things badly.
 (Ice skating and integral calculus and painting pictures come immediately to mind.)
-But the four business-planning tasks listed above are things we do VERY well in a "double-team" with client CEOs.
+But the four business-planning tasks listed above are things we do VERY well in a "double-team" with clients.

 For examples, these strategies and plans have helped build dozens of Fortune-500 clients that include Kraft/General Foods, Shell Oil, Gallo Wine, Avon Products, and Bristol-Myers Squibb.